UiPath/ProcessMining-devkit-connector/documentation/development/introduction.md

     - Better Jinja
     - vscode-dbt
     - dbt Power User
-- We use Gitkraken as the GUI to manage version control over our Git.
+- Gitkraken is used as the GUI to manage version control over the Git.
 It should be possible to use Git GUI which you want.
-  Note: It is possible to develop connectors for customers/projects which are not part of a Git repository.
-In such a case you will not need a Git tool.